vatpac-technology/sops/docs/worldflight/Aerodromes/sydneydep.md

 !!! important
     Ensure aircraft are [squawking mode C and the correct code](../../client/towerstrips.md#strips) before instructing them to monitor ground.

+### Delay Expectation
+Aircraft can expect **extensive** delays for Pushback during the event, possibly *multiple hours*.
+Try to keep pilots informed of their delay expectation, either by providing a figure in minutes, or a position in the queue.

+!!! example
+    **JST764**: "Sydney Coordinator, JST764, bay 55, request pushback"
+    **SY COORD**: "JST764, Coordinator, remain this frequency, number 62 in the queue"

 ## Surface Movement Control (SMC)
 ### OzStrips
 With two SMC controllers online, utilise [strip bay bars](../../client/towerstrips.md#multiple-adcsmc-positions) to keep the **Taxi** and **Holding Point** strip bays organised.